 Okay, so that definition is referring to the love of William Shakespeare – “the Bard of Avon”, and not the cute little town in South Western Ontario.
 However, the little ‘Hamlet’ that bears his name is also deserving of your love.

 Shakespeare, Ontario is located just 10 minutes east of Stratford,-a town known for its live theatre, most notably (but not exclusively) Shakespearean plays (and the birthplace of Justin Bieber).
 It is a stop on the way for many people who are attending the Stratford Festival, or just on a road trip through Perth County, west of Kitchener/Waterloo.

-While it is a very small town, it has quite a reputation for its unique charm, shops, and artisan food.
+While it is a tiny town, it has quite a reputation for its unique charm, shops, and artisan food.
 If you love to go antique-ing, you will definitely want to visit Shakespeare.
 In fact, the village’s motto is “where antique and unique meet”.
 Here, you will find fantastic antique stores, craft breweries, wonderful restaurants, and our favourite shop: Shakespeare Pies.

 Shakespeare Pies is a small, family-owned business that is steeped in rich Mennonite heritage.
 All of their baked goods are made from scratch, with recipes developed by their mother.
 Every baked item in stock is made with fresh, locally sourced ingredients and handcrafted with love – and quality ingredients and techniques.
 They have many delicious baked goods for you to try, including bread, meat pies, meals-to-go, and fruit pies – which is where it all began.
 Of course, the reason for this post – our butter tart quest.

 The butter tarts at Shakespeare Pies come in a variety of flavours: plain, raisin, pecan, walnut, and coconut.
 We purchased all of the flavours, including the lemon, because – who doesn’t love a lemon tart?

 The pastry is very light, tender, and flaky.
 It is perfectly baked to a very light, even consistency.
 There is no uneven baking here.
 The crust does not have that greasy or oily taste and texture that I sometimes find with lard-based crusts, leading me to believe they are lard-free.